ankane/onnxruntime-php/README.md

 $model->metadata();
 ```

-Load a model from a stream [unreleased]
+Load a model from a stream

 ```php
 $stream = fopen('model.onnx', 'rb');